Fine Art

 日本語: メボソムシクイ

-The Arctic Warbler, Phylloscopus borealis, is a widespread leaf warbler in birch or mixed birch forest near water throughout its breeding range in Fennoscandia and northern Asia.
+The Arctic warbler (Phylloscopus borealis) is a widespread leaf warbler in birch or mixed birch forest near water throughout its breeding range in Fennoscandia and the northern Palearctic.
 It has established a foothold in North America, breeding in Alaska.
+This warbler is strongly migratory; the entire population winters in southeast Asia.
+It therefore has one of the longest migrations of any Old World insectivorous bird.

 The nest is on the ground in a low shrub.
 Like most Old World warblers, this small passerine is insectivorous.

-This species occurs as an autumn vagrant in western Europe and is annual in Great Britain.
+This species occurs as an autumn vagrant in western Europe and is annual on Great Britain.
+There were 225 confirmed arctic warbler sightings in Britain between 1958 and 2001.[3]

 References